cloudmesh/cloudmesh-pi-burn/docs/tutorial_scrub.md

 ## Recommendations:

-2. Publish on hackaday, medium, and opensource a new tutorial based on https://cloudmesh.github.io/pi/tutorial/raspberry-burn/ (raspi OS cluster from linux ormac).
-In this we will reference them to pi-planet if they want to burn an ubuntu cluster (https://cloudmesh.github.io/pi/tutorial/ubuntu-burn/ (ubuntu cluster from linux or max) or burn from a windows machine (https://cloudmesh.github.io/pi/tutorial/raspberry-burn-windows/) (raspi os cluster from windows).
-Also include a disucssion of 32 v 64 bit raspi os.

 3. Old hackaday,opensource, and medium tutorials can be deleted or modified with a note at the top pointing them to the three up-to-date pi-planet tutorials: https://cloudmesh.github.io/pi/tutorial/raspberry-burn/ (linux,mac) https://cloudmesh.github.io/pi/tutorial/ubuntu-burn/ (linux, max)